saikiranchalla1/learning-eks/README.md

 ```

-### Clean Up
+### cleanup

-Clean up the demo by deleting the namespaces:
+cleanup the demo by deleting the namespaces:
 ```
 kubectl delete namespace client stars management-ui
 ```